hannesdatta/course-odcm/readme.md

-# Course page for "Online Data Collections and Management"
+# Course page for "Online Data Collection and Management (oDCM)"

-This is the course page for "Online Data Collections and Management", a new course taught in the Marketing Analytics Curriculum at [Tilburg University](https://tilburguniversity.edu) by [dr. Hannes Datta](https://hannesdatta.com).
+This is the course page for "Online Data Collection and Management (oDCM)", a new course taught in the Marketing Analytics Curriculum at [Tilburg University](https://tilburguniversity.edu) by [dr. Hannes Datta](https://hannesdatta.com) in Block 3 (January-March) 2021.

 ## Using the course website and glossary